 One hour.
-Pass/fail.
 Prerequisite: Permission of instructor.
 Course may be repeated for credit twice.
-This course is restricted to Chemistry and BMB students at the sophomore and junior level in the major only.
-Students must shadow at least two chemical and/or biochemical related career paths, such as food or flavor chemistry, forensic chemistry, chemicals engineering, medicine, chemical education, patent law, environmental consulting, and other industrial chemical opportunities with at least 20 hours to observe each profession.
+This course is restricted to Chemistry and BMB students at the sophomore and junior in the major only.
+Students must shadow at least one chemical and/or biochemical related career paths such as food or flavor chemistry, forensic chemistry, chemicals engineering, medicine, chemical education, patent law, environmental consulting, and other industrial chemical opportunities with at least 40 hours to observe one profession or at least 20 hours each to observe two professions.
 Students will gain insight into chemical related fields of interest to them with the aim of developing a better awareness of career opportunities.
-Students will examine current trends in the fields and be exposure to literature in these fields.
+Students will examine current trends in the field(s) and be exposure to literature in these fields.
 This course will also provide students with an opportunity to develop their personal statement and resumes.
-Students must shadow professionals in two different disciplines outside of those already shadowed if this course was previously taken.
-This course is an elective and does not count toward the majors or minors.
+Students must shadow professionals in different disciplines outside of those already shadowed if this course was previously taken.
+This course is an elective and does not count towards the majors or minors.